bananatana/Q_SUPEK/README.md

 ```
 This will give you the ΔG‡ and ΔGr values for your non-reference reaction, along with statistical data based on the number of replicates you used.
 Make sure to verify that the results are reasonable (for example, a standard deviation larger than the reaction barrier would not make sense).
 Also, critically assess whether the obtained ΔG‡ and ΔGr values are consistent with the context of your research.

+> ⚠️Important: You can check the input options for any qtools script at any time by running:
+`q_example.py -h`

 **Visualization of reaction digrams**

+q_analysefeps.py

 **Vizualization of FEP trajectories**
 When it comes to visualization, I always emphasize — and will continue to emphasize — the importance of checking trajectories visually.
 A quick inspection to ensure that everything is in place and all components of the system are present can save months of wasted effort.